How it started

 What we did

-Program 11 dove into the existing research and conducted our own audience study to help inform our recommendation: An in-hospital campaign that would remind patients how the hospitals are routinely cleaning and disinfecting surfaces for patient safety.
+Program 11 dove into the existing research and conducted our own audience study to help inform our recommendation: an in-hospital program that would remind patients how hospitals routinely clean and disinfect surfaces for their safety.

-The a-ha moment: Clorox is only one of many cleaning brands that are used in hospitals.
-In order for this campaign to be successful, we created a strategy that would involve partnership with a suite of hospital cleaning brands that included Purell and Mr. Clean.
+The a-ha moment: Clorox is only one of many cleaning brands used in hospitals.
+For the program to work, it needed to represent the full ecosystem of trusted brands patients actually recognize — so we built a strategy around a coalition that included Purell and Mr. Clean.

-Because this was a first for these competing brands to come together in service of a bigger cause, Program 11 served as the neutral agency – working hand in hand with the marketing teams of all of the brands to create a campaign everyone could get behind.
-And it worked.
+Because this was the first time competing brands had come together in service of a shared cause, Program 11 served as the neutral agency — working directly with each brand's marketing team to create something everyone could get behind.

 How it’s going

-Our campaign was embraced and implemented by hospital systems that were seeking to reassure patient audiences of their advanced cleaning protocols.
+Our work was embraced and implemented by hospital systems that were seeking to reassure patient audiences of their advanced cleaning protocols.

 These hospitals effectively increased confidence about the cleaning and safety of their shared and public spaces.
 Many assets we produced are so evergreen that they are still in use five years later.